 Music...

 Before becoming a hypnotherapist Glenn made a living as a musician playing in pubs, clubs and restaurants.
 Glenn has written many songs over the years.
-Some have been published and some have won prizes in major song writing competitions.
+Some have been published and have won prizes in major song writing competitions.

-Later on, Glenn and his ex-wife Alyson (a talented vocalist who was a member of The Anderson Sisters) began writing songs together.
+Later on, Glenn and his ex-wife Alyson (a talented vocalist and songwriter who was a member of The Anderson Sisters) began writing songs together.
 A few years later, they started performing as a duo called Wishful Thinking, playing cover songs in clubs, pubs, hotels and restaurants.
-Towards the end of the ‘90s, Glenn moved away from the covers circuit to focus on building Diviniti Publishing, which is the label for his hypnosis recordings.
+Towards the end of the ‘90s, Glenn moved away from the covers circuit to focus on building Diviniti Publishing, which is the label for his hypnosis and meditation recordings.

 Glenn's first new release is a song called The Wayfarer, featuring Dean Rhymes on lead vocals.
 This song tells the story of an inspirational lady called Peace Pilgrim who walked across America many times in the name of Peace.
 Following that in the Spring of 2017 will be a beautiful ballad called Fading Photograph.
 One Love!